Death can be no more than an illusion in a universe that remembers everything.

 Dear Futurists, Singularitarians and those in denial everywhere: No matter what happens with life extension technologies, genetic advances or any other sort of advanced technology pertaining to cheating death: Your soul will transmigrate.
 At some point, you will die.
 All of this immortality nonsense is death anxiety at it most comical.

-It seems to me that death anxiety is, in and of itself, more fundamentally an instinctual phenomenon than existential or conceptual.
+It seems to me that the fear of death is, in and of itself, more fundamentally an instinctual phenomenon than existential or conceptual.
 It is really at the root of our entire fear mechanism, which is shared by all animals.
 Civilized man tends to fixate on it to an exaggerated degree, due in part to certain ego pathologies.
 Tribal peoples surely had some death anxiety, but their natural anxieties were triggered less because they did not obsess over the subject, instead accepting it as part of the fundamental order of things.
 The fear mechanism is the same, at least for primates, but civilized man, in his constant, irrational focus on it, suffers it all the more because he triggers it excessively in his sedentism, and in his obsession on an intellectual level.
 This suggests, naturally, that what we refer to as DA is not natural to humans, but rather has some pathology to it.
 It is well documented that tribal peoples do not suffer from it nearly to the degree that civilized ones do.
 Not to mention certain studies in which terminal patients, when administered psychedelics, had markedly attenuated fear of death -- and in many recorded cases suffered none at all.

 We seem to think that chronic death anxiety is natural for humans, but the fact is that there have been very many cultures on Earth that explicitly did not fear death -- sometimes quite the contrary.